-(10) Failure to comply.
-If the Internal Revenue Service fails to comply with the time limitations specified in paragraphs (c) (7), (8), or (9)(i) of this section, any persons making requests for records satisfying the requirements of subdivisions (i) through (ix) of paragraph (c)(3) of this section, shall be deemed to have exhausted their administrative remedies with respect to such requests.
-Accordingly, these persons may initiate suit in accordance with paragraph (c)(11) of this section.

-(11) Judicial review.
-If a request for records is denied upon appeal pursuant to paragraph (c)(8) of this section, or if no determination is made within the 10-day or 20-day periods specified in paragraphs (c) (7) and (8) of this section, or the period of any extension pursuant to paragraph (c)(9)(i) of this section, or by grant of the requester, respectively, the person making the request may commence an action in a U.S. district court in the district in which the requester resides, in which the requester's principal place of business is located, in which the records are situated, or in the District of Copursuant U.S.C. lumbia. to 552(a)(4)(B).
+- (ii) Aggregation of requests.
+If more than one request is received from the same requester, or from a group of requesters acting in concert, and the IRS believes that such requests constitute a single request which would otherwise satisfy the unusual circumstances specified in subparagraph (c)(11)(i) of this section, and the requests involve clearly related matters, the IRS may aggregate these requests for processing purposes.
+Multiple requests involving unrelated matters shall not be aggregated. - (12) Failure to comply.
+If the IRS fails to comply with the time limitations specified in paragraphs (c)(9), (10), or paragraph (c)(11)(i) of this section, any person making a request for records satisfying the requirements of paragraphs (c)(4)(i)(A) through (I) of this section, shall be deemed to have exhausted administrative remedies with respect to such request.
+Accordingly, this person may initiate suit in accordance with paragraph (c)(13) of this section. - (13) Judicial review.
+If an administrative appeal pursuant to paragraph (c)(10) of this section for records or fee waiver or reduction is denied, or if a request for expedited processing is denied and there has been no determination as to the release of records, or if a request for a favorable fee category under paragraph (f)(3) of this section is denied, or a determination is made that there are no responsive records, or if no determination is made within the twenty day periods specified in paragraphs (c)(9) and (10) of this section, or the period of any extension pursuant to paragraph (c)(11)(i) of this section, or by grant of the requester, respectively, the person making the request may commence an action in a United States district court in the district in which the requester resides, in which the requester's principal place of business is located, in which the records are situated, or in the District of Columbia. pursuant to 5 U.S.C.
+552(a)(4)(B).
 The statute authorizes an action only against the agency.
-With respect to records of the Internal Revenue Service, the agency is the Internal Revenue Service, not an officer or an employee thereof.
+With respect to records of the IRS, the agency is the IRS, not an officer or an employee thereof.
 Service of process in such an action shall be in accordance with the Federal Rules of Civil Procedure (28 U.S.C.
 App.) applicable to actions against an agency of the United States.
-Delivery of process upon the Internal Revenue Service must be directed to the Commissioner of Internal Revenue, Attention: CC:GLS, 1111 Constitution NW., Wash-Avenue, ington, DC 20224.
-The Internal Revenue Service will serve an answer or otherwise plead to any complaint made under this paragraph within 30 days after service upon it, unless the court otherwise directs for good cause shown.
-The district court will determine the matter de novo, and may examine the contents of the Internal Revenue Service records in question in camera to determine whether such records or any part thereof shall be withheld under any of the exemptions described in paragraph (b)(1) of §601.701.
-The burden will be upon the Internal Revenue Service to sustain its action in not making the requested records available.
+Delivery of process upon the IRS shall be directed to the Commissioner of Internal Revenue, Attention: CC:PA, 1111 Constitution Avenue, NW., Washington, DC 20224.
+The IRS shall serve an answer or otherwise plead to any complaint made under this paragraph within 30 days after service upon it, unless the court otherwise directs for good cause shown.
+The district court shall determine the matter de novo. and may examine the contents of the IRS records in question in camera to determine whether such records or any part thereof shall be withheld under any of the exemptions described in 5 U.S.C.
+552(b) and the exclusions described in 5 U.S.C.
+552(c).
+The burden shall be upon the IRS to sustain its action in not making the requested records available.
 The court may assess against the United States reasonable attorney fees and other litigation costs reasonably incurred by the person making the request in any case in which the complainant has substantially prevailed.